immersive-web/webxr-ar-module/explainer.md

     OnDrawFrame();
   }, err => {
     // May fail for a variety of reasons, including another page already
-    // has exclusive access to the display.
+    // having exclusive access to the display.
   });
 }
 ```